 Using video to give your brand a "face" can be particularly useful to client-facing brick and mortar businesses, where a customer will actually come and visit you when making a purchase.

 People fear the unknown, particularly when it comes to spending money.
-If they know who they are going to be dealing with before they even make a purchase, then this is a massive advantage for your business.
+If they know who they will be dealing with before they even make a purchase, this is a massive advantage for your business.

-If your blog is discussing a product or service, you could also include a couple of short testimonial videos to build trust among your readers and better showcase the quality of what you're offering.
+Suppose your blog is discussing a product or service.
+In that case, you could also include a couple of short testimonial videos t build trust among your readers and better showcase the quality of what you're offering.
 Social proof could be a differentiating factor in a crowded marketplace.

 As the internet becomes more crowded, the standard of content that you need to produce to make an impact is only going to increase.